What is Sunday really for ?

 Well - how about sex on a Sunday?

-Once I arrived there I really had no idea what to shop for or how to “work” the market so naturally I headed over to the nut aisle searching for some nuts and found a barrel filled with almonds.
+Once I arrived there I really had no idea what to shop for or how to “work” the market so I headed over to the nut aisle and found a barrel filled with almonds.
 Now according to Dr Oz who should really be performing heart surgery and saving lives because he is a heart surgeon but instead has a TV show because him and Oprah hit it off a while back when she realized Dr Phil (who should just do the TV show and skip the practice) was heading downhill and even his wife no longer wanted to have to stay and watch the whole show just to hold his hand at the end, pretend to being saying something to him and exit stage left).

 Yeah so Dr Oz told me to eat more almonds because they are good for me or better for me than the bag of chips I eat for lunch and the frozen pizza I eat for dinner (and now you know why I should visit the fresh produce market more often).